Arun Govil: Early life

-Arun Govil was born on 12 January 1958 in Meerut, Uttar Pradesh.
-He got his formal education at Chaudhary Charan Singh University, Meerut, Uttar Pradesh, where he studied engineering science and acted in some plays.
+Arun Govil was born on 12 January 1952, in Meerut, Uttar Pradesh.
 He spent his teenage life in Shahjahanpur, Uttar Pradesh.
+He got his formal education at an affiliated college of Agra University situated in Shahjahanpur, where he studied science (BSc degree).
 His father wanted him to become a government servant while Arun wanted to do something for which he would be remembered.